ermiralliu/SDL-drawing/README.md

-Drawing on the screen using SDL
+Drawing on the screen using SDL.

-press r to show the last group

-//todo: make it so pressing the button enables to draw, and add features and shit
-//and maybe no need to clear the screen every time??
+Press the left mouse button to start drawing and press it again to stop.

+Clear the screen by pressing 'c'.